-This humming noise is mainly a result of the freezing compartment in the refrigerator, and especially during hot weather when built-in ice makers are used more often, this could also be a factor.
-Nonetheless, this humming noise could also be a sign that your condenser coils need cleaning.
+A humming noise comes from your refrigerator due to the freezer compartment, especially during hot weather when built-in ice makers are used more often.
+Nonetheless, this humming noise could also signify that your condenser coils need cleaning.

 Firstly, let’s consider the most common reasons behind why your refrigerator could be making a humming noise.